 A good soldier comrade and Major Petrovich’s daughter who likes to bathe in front of the Commandant and likes to shoot an Schmeisser MP40 from the hip.
 Shot dead by an air raid.Major Petrovich: ALAN BADEL

 Snotty and uppity Commander of the army that does not discuss business in secret.
 Almost kills his men with random hearty back slaps.
 Distrusts and hates the Force 10 team until they do his dirty work for them and then he only distrusts them.
 Cordially.Sgt Doug Reynolds: ANGUS McINNES

 The only remaining member of Barnsby’s Force 10 team after the other eight members are killed in an aeroplance attack.
 Killed by a prissy, anal, milk burning German officer and later drowned in a silo by Mr Ford in Witness

 .
 Major Schroeder: MICHAEL BYRNE

 Thickie Nazi officer who foolishly believes the penicillin story that is spun for him by Mallory concerning what Miller is carrying around in his case.
 Shot dead by a stray bullet but still manages to salute his men.LESSONS LEARNED

-Greeting someone with a cheerful "Hello, Blackie" will get you a kick in the nuts.
+Greeting someone with "Hello, Blackie" will get you a kick in the nuts.

 The People’s Resistance Army of Yugoslavia does not discuss business in private.